-With Cinco de Mayo just around the corner, we have revisited an old favorite- a homemade Margarita Cake!
+With Cinco de Mayo just around the corner, we have revisited an old favorite- a delicious homemade Margarita Cake!

-With this recipe, we've improved on our original Margarita Cake, adding even more lemon-lime flavor, plus an added kick from our tequila-lime buttercream!
+This margarita layer cake has fabulous lemon-lime flavor, plus an added kick from our tequila-lime buttercream!
 The result is BIG flavor, and a dessert that is PERFECT for spring and summer fiestas ;0)

 How to Make a Margarita Cake from Scratch

 - In a medium sized bowl, combine the flower, baking powder and salt, whisking for 30 seconds.